zchking/docs/pages/katalon-studio/tutorials/drag_drop_web_applications_katalon_studio.md

 ![Droppable Katalon Studio](../../images/katalon-studio/tutorials/drag_drop_web_applications_katalon_studio/DragDrop1.png)

-The example website provides a simple implementation of drag and drop with a draggable object containing the text “Drag me to my target” and a droppable object with the text “Drop here”.
+The example website provides a simple implementation of drag and drop with a draggable object containing the text "Drag me to my target" and a droppable object with the text "Drop here".

-When the draggable object is dragged into the droppable object, the target object’s text will be changed to “Dropped!” like the image below:
+When the draggable object is dragged into the droppable object, the target object's text will be changed to "Dropped!" like the image below:

 ![Drag & Drop Katalon Studio 2](../../images/katalon-studio/tutorials/drag_drop_web_applications_katalon_studio/DragDrop2.png)